Technology Adoption Theories and Models Examples

 Technology Adoption Models

 On the other hand, academicians consider a few factors that drive users to reject modern technology.
-The technology adoption models play a critical role in further improving technology.
-The COVID-19 pandemic has proved the importance of technology adoption in social, political, educational, and business contexts.
+The adoption of technology models plays a critical role in further improving technology.
+The importance of technology adoption has increased in social, political, educational, and business contexts.
 Therefore, nobody can deny the usefulness of modern technology and its application in personal life.

 The Importance of Technology Adoption Models

-Technology adoption models answer the most common question, “why do people use the new technology?”.
+Technology adoption models answer the most common question, "why do people use the new technology?".
 In addition, the researchers and practitioners present factors that influence people to accept new technology.
 Technology has become an inevitable part of daily life.
-For example, during the COVID-19 pandemic, students have conducted virtual classes through online platforms such as Google Meet, Zoom Meeting, Microsoft Teams, and Skype.
-Additionally, many organizations have handled corporate meetings via these web conferencing applications.
-They have also generated virtual meeting minutes and submitted them to the technological tool.
-The technology adoption models are developed to propose the technology’s reasons and consequences.
+Nowadays, students conduct virtual classes through online platforms such as Google Meet, Zoom Meeting, Microsoft Teams, and Skype.
+Additionally, many organizations set corporate meetings via these web conferencing applications.
+The adoption models for technology are developed to propose the reasons for and consequences of the technology.
 Technology adoption theories are related to information and communication models.

 Technology Adoption Models and Theories